THE STATE OF WASHINGTON, Rеspondent, v. GORDON MICHAEL STRAUSS, Appellant.

 Where the defendant disputes material facts [for sentencing purposes], the court must either not consider the fact or grant an evidentiary hearing on the point.

-[13] While the Rules of Evidence do not strictly apply at such hearings, evidence admitted at a sentencing hearing must still meet due process requirements.
+While the Rules of Evidence do not strictly apply at such hearings, evidence admitted at a sentencing hearing must still meet due process requirements.
 See Townsend v.
 Burke, 334 U.S. 736, 741, 92 L. Ed.
 1690, 68 S. Ct.
 1252 (1948).
-The due process clause requires that a defendant in *419 a sentencing hearing be given an opportunity to refute the evidence presented and that the evidence be reliable.
-United States v.
-Giltner, 889 F.2d 1004, 1007 (11th Cir.1989); United States v.
-Marshall, 719 F.2d 887, 891 (7th Cir.1982).
-Strauss cross-examined the witnesses who testified at the hearing, and was afforded the opportunity to refute the evidence presented.
-Strauss maintains, however, that the trial court based its decision on unreliable evidence.
+The due process clause requires that a defendant in

-Strauss first argues that D.E.'s hearsay statement made to Officer Johal was unreliable.
-The trial court properly found, however, that D.E.'s statement fell within the excited utterance exception to the hearsay rule.
-Moreover, D.E.'s statement describing the sexual assault was corroborated by Officer Johal's observation that D.E. had bruises and scratch marks on her throat and neck, as well as bruises and cuts on her lower back and lower left leg.
-Detective Trent also observed that D.E. had "puncture wounds" on her body on the morning after the attack.
-These "puncture wounds" corroborate D.E.'s account of how Strauss used a knife and broken beer bottle during the attack.
-D.E.'s statement was further corroborated by the knife and broken beer bottle Detective Trent found in Strauss' apartment, and by Strauss' admission that D.E. had been in his apartment that night.
-The human track prints Detective Trent found at the wooded area also tend to corroborate D.E.'s statement to the police.
-The evidence in the record substantially corroborates D.E.'s statement.
-As an excited utterance, D.E.'s statement bears an indicia of reliability sufficient to meet due process requirements at the sentencing hearing.
+Strauss first argues that D.E.‘s hearsay statement made to Officer Johal was unreliable.
+The trial court properly found, however, that D.E.‘s statement fell within the excited utterance exception to the hearsay rule.
+Moreover, D.E.‘s statement describing the sexual assault was corroborated by Offiсer Johal‘s observation that D.E. had bruises and scratch marks on her throat and neck, as well as bruises and cuts on her lower back and lower left leg.
+Detective Trent also observed that D.E. had “puncture wounds” on her body on the morning after the attack.
+These “puncture wounds” corroborate D.E.‘s account of how Strauss used a knife and broken beer bottle during the attack.
+D.E.‘s statement was further corroborated by the knife and broken beer bottle Detective Trent found in Strauss’ apartment, and by Strauss’ admission that D.E. had been in his apartment that night.
+The human track prints Detective Trent found at the wooded area also tend to corroborate D.E.‘s statement to the police.
+The evidence in the record substantially corrоborates D.E.‘s statement.
+As an excited utterance, D.E.‘s statement bears an indicia of reliability sufficient to meet due process requirements at the sentencing hearing.

 The defendant also questions the reliability of the lineup form N.W. completed indicating that she positively identified Strauss as her assailant.
 N.W.‘s identification of Strauss is corroborated by Strauss’ own guilty plea to the charge that he assaulted N.W. with a knife.
 Due to this guilty plea, the lineup form bears an indicia of reliability sufficient to meet due process requirements.

-The evidence in the record supports the trial court's determination that Strauss raped D.E. and assaulted N.W. *420 with a knife.
-These two criminal acts by themselves support the trial court's finding that the criminal history requirement in Pryor has been satisfied in this case.
+The evidence in the record supports the trial court‘s determination that Strauss raped D.E. and assaulted N.W.

-These acts in and of themselves, however, do not justify a departure from the defendant's standard sentencing range.
-See Pryor, 115 Wn.2d at 454; RCW 9.94A.370.
-Under Pryor, the defendant's amenability to treatment must be determined before the court can properly make a future dangerousness finding and depart from a defendant's standard range.
-Pryor, at 454.
+These acts in and of themselves, however, do not justify a departure from the defendant‘s standard sentencing range.
+See Pryor, 115 Wn.2d at 454;

-[14] In Pryor, the defendant's community corrections officer determined that the defendant "`refuses to accept responsibility for his actions or seek professional help.'"
-Pryor, at 455.
+In Pryor, the defendant‘s community corrections officer determined that the defendant “‘refuses to accept responsibility for his actions or seek professional help.‘” Pryor, at 455.
 The court in Pryor found that this determination alone was not sufficient to support a finding that a defendant was not amenable to treatment.
 The court determined that at a minimum, the sentencing court must have before it the opinion of a mental health professional that the defendant would likely not be amenable to treatment.
 Pryor, at 455.

-Strauss argues that the trial court erred in finding that he was not amenable to treatment without the benefit of a mental health care professional's opinion.
+Strauss argues that the trial court erred in finding that he was not amenable to treatment without the benefit of a mental health care professional‘s opinion.
 In this case, the record reflects that a community corrections officer testified that Strauss was not amenable to treatment.
-A mental *421 health care professional did not evaluate Strauss.
-The State has failed to present persuasive arguments why this court should reconsider its determination in Pryor that a mental health care professional's opinion is necessary to determine a defendant's amenability to treatment.
-The trial court erred in finding future dangerousness without the benefit of having such an opinion in this case.
+A mental

 In Pryor, the court remanded the case for resentencing and remarked that: